-The use of unstructured-grid models is crucial for cross-scale modelingmodelling and effectively addressing the interactions between estuaries and the open ocean.
+The use of unstructured-grid models is crucial for cross-scale modelling and effectively addressing the interactions between estuaries and the open ocean.
 One key aspect is the accurate representation of freshwater transformation from rivers, which is often oversimplified in ocean models by specifying river runoff as a point source.
-Unstructured-grid models, with their ability to employ higherwhile often employing lower-order spatial discretizations, demonstrate good skill due to interpolation complexities on irregular meshes, provide enhanced flexibility in eapturingresolution placement and transition zones.
-This allows them to effectively capture subtidal, tidal, and intermittent processes in coastal and estuarine environments, systems in operations, and outlining future model service upgrades (both in the regional and coastal services) aimed at providing supporting a more realistic representation of estuarine processes dynamics and improved interface coupling with estuarine models.
+Unstructured-grid models, while often employing lower-order spatial discretizations due to interpolation complexities on irregular meshes, provide enhanced flexibility in resolution placement and transition zones.
+This allows them to effectively capture subtidal, tidal, and intermittent processes in coastal and estuarine environments, supporting a more realistic representation of estuarine dynamics and improved coupling with estuarine models.

 Compared to curvilinear and Cartesian grids, unstructured grids excel in resolving complex bathymetric features without significant grid stretching.
 Since bathymetry plays a fundamental role in governing the dynamics of estuaries and the near coastal zone, unstructured grid models offer greater accuracy and computational efficiency in numerical forecasting.
 Their flexibility also enables more effective resolution of multiscale dynamic features.
 Fine spatial resolution in unstructured-grid models allows for the resolution of secondary (transversal) circulation in estuaries and straits, thereby improving mixing and enhancing the representation of long-channel changes in stratification, as demonstrated by Haid et al. (2020).
 Zhang et al. (2016) have emphasized the role of cross-scale modeling in capturing multi-scale hydrodynamic interactions, particularly in tidal straits, where unstructured-grid models enhance the representation of exchange flows and stratification dynamics.
-As Illicak et al. (2021) have shown, these advancements contribute to more precise simulations of estuarine and strait dynamics.
+As Ilicak et al. (2021) have shown, these advancements contribute to more precise simulations of estuarine and strait dynamics.
 Recent research has further elucidated the mechanisms governing secondary circulation in tidal inlets.
 Chen et al. (2023) demonstrated that subtidal secondary circulation can arise due to the covariance between eddy viscosity and velocity shear, even in predominantly well-mixed tidal environments.
 This finding highlights the necessity of incorporating high-resolution turbulence parameterizations within unstructured-grid models to accurately capture submesoscale and cross-channel processes, thereby improving the fidelity of numerical simulations in complex coastal and estuarine systems.